Singulink/Singulink.Net.Dhcp/README.md

 **Supported Runtimes**: Anywhere .NET Standard 2.0 is supported, including .NET Framework 4.6.1+ and .NET Core 2.0+.

+## API

+You can browse the API on [fuget](https://www.fuget.org/packages/Singulink.Net.Dhcp).

+The design of the library closely matches the [RFC 2131 spec for DHCP](https://tools.ietf.org/html/rfc2131), which is a good resource for understanding all the message fields and options if you need to implement advanced functionality.
+The example below demonstrates everything you need to write a fully functional basic server which should suffice for most custom embedded DCHP server needs.

 ## Example Implementation

 The following is a minimal example of how you might implement a custom DHCP server with logging using this library: